TapThatDraft: Easy Starter Guide | Quick Steps to Get Your "Hold-My-BeerSheets"

 But if you’re drafting on ESPN (for example), then I recommend to use the ESPN Draft Room ordering, instead.

-When you assign a reference for drafting-against, the algorithms calculate and re-shuffle.
-This affects the static print-out (Hold-My-BeerSheets) AND even more strongly affects the recommendations given during responsive / dynamic drafts.
+These adjustments affect both the static print-out (Hold-My-BeerSheets) AND (even more strongly) the recommendations given during responsive / dynamic drafts.

-Basically, the tool estimates a “look ahead” of player availability (and positional “cliffs”).
+With this assumption of your opponents’ drafting preference, the tool estimates a “look ahead” of player availability (and positional “cliffs”).

-This helps you:
+This helps you with TIMING:

 • Prioritize scarce players, before they disappear